 Founded in 1987, Michael’s company, Resin Express, achieved remarkable success.
 “I was in the right place at the right time,” he says.
 When he and Aimee married in 1989, she joined Resin Express, rising to company director.
 “The two of us ran the business,” says Michael.
 “She was in charge of personnel, payroll, training—and was an excellent sounding board for new ideas.”
 As the company flourished and its reputation grew, a new opportunity arose—Michael and Aimee sold Resin Express in 1997 to a Belgian plastics distribution firm eager to enter the U.K. market.

 Today, Michael and Aimee divide their time between London and Florida.
 They also continue to make a difference as dedicated philanthropists.
-At Manhattan College, they have funded major initiatives including the Michael ’58 and Aimee Rusinko Kakos Study Abroad Scholarship, the Michael J. and Aimee Rusinko Kakos Endowed Scholarship for Cardinal Hayes High School graduates, the Kakos’ Center for Scientific Computing, the Michael J. and Aimee Rusinko Kakos Endowed Chair in Science, and a named site in the Raymond W. Kelly ’63 Student Commons.
+At Manhattan University, they have funded major initiatives including the Michael ’58 and Aimee Rusinko Kakos Study Abroad Scholarship, the Michael J. and Aimee Rusinko Kakos Endowed Scholarship for Cardinal Hayes High School graduates, the Kakos’ Center for Scientific Computing, the Michael J. and Aimee Rusinko Kakos Endowed Chair in Science, and a named site in the Raymond W. Kelly ’63 Student Commons.

 Among many other organizations they support is The Pennsylvania State University, Aimee’s alma mater.
 “Aimee and I have so much to be grateful for,” notes Michael, whose brother Barry is a 1968 graduate of the O’Malley School of Business.
 “I know my life would have been quite different if not for Manhattan.
 I gained the knowledge and skills to make use of the opportunities that came my way.”